jgluck/CMSC216/notes/sept10.md

 	Firefox

 You'll notice that, even though Firefox has finished launching, you can no longer do anything in your terminal.
 This is because Firefox's process has grabbed the terminal's **STDIN** (what you type into the terminal) and **STDOUT** (what the terminal displays).
 You can avoid by adding an "&" to the end of any command.
+This makes the program run in the background.
 For instance:

 	 Firefox &